bradcstevens/az-storage-upload-web-app/.github/instructions/technologies/flask.instructions.md

 description: "This instruction provides comprehensive best practices for developing Flask applications, covering code structure, security, performance, and testing."
 applyTo: "*.py"
 ---

-x
-- ## Code Organization and Structure:
+## Code Organization and Structure:
   - **Directory Structure Best Practices:**
     - Follow a modular and organized project structure.
 A common structure is: